Information for Relatives of a Deceased Class Member

-This information is for relatives of deceased Class Members in the Kalima v.
+This information is for relatives or potential heirs/devisees of Deceased Class Members in the Kalima v.
 State lawsuit.
 Class Members are “All persons who filed claims with the Hawaiian Home Lands Trust Individual Claims Review Panel on or before August 31, 1995.”

 Aloha,